jorge-ma/ttc-subway-delay-platform/README.md

 The project also demonstrates how to run and monitor a data application on Kubernetes, from scheduled ingestion and persistent storage through to a user-facing dashboard.

+> **Note:** This is an independent portfolio project.
+It is not affiliated with or endorsed by the Toronto Transit Commission or the City of Toronto.

 ![TTC Reliability Monitor architecture](images/ttc-architecture.png)

 ## How it works